Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • How do we balance the cost of shipping against the risk of an SLA breach?

 This is not a visibility problem.
 It is a decision velocity problem.
 Even with the best control tower dashboards, human teams simply cannot process and act on this volume of variables fast enough.
 By the time a human makes a decision, the context on the ground has already changed.
+Understanding the importance of supply chain network design is critical—but design without real-time execution capability leaves value on the table.

 Also read: Control Towers in Supply Chain Decision-Making: A Framework